booktrackerGirl/Anti-sexism/README.md

 # Anti-sexism

-This is the repository for the paper '<b>Anti-sexism: What is it, and can language models capture it?</b>'
+This is the repository for the paper '<b>Online Anti-sexist Speech: Identifying Resistance to Gender Bias in Political Discourse</b>'